cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## Description
-We serve the best coffee in town.
+We serve the best coffee in town with a cozy atmosphere for coffee lovers to enjoy a relaxing time.
+Our menu includes:

-## Our Menu
 - Espresso
 - Latte
 - Cappuccino